lborgman/lborgman.github.io/index.md

 I would describe it as a rather full grown mindmap app.
 Please test and give me some feedback about what I aught to change.

+### Developer?
+If you are developing web sites there might be some es6 module for you in the repository.